nms-scribe/cosmopoeia/Readme.md

 Cosmopoeia can generate a world, either from scratch or from an existing heightmap, complete with water features, biomes, towns, and nations.
 The result is a [geopackage](https://en.wikipedia.org/wiki/GeoPackage) file.
 This file can then be opened in [QGIS](https://en.wikipedia.org/wiki/QGIS) and similar software, to touch up and create nice maps of the world in whatever style you want.

+# Unique Features

+Cosmopoeia offers two features which I haven't seen in many world generators.

+**Wrapping**.
+When you specify a world that extends across the entire globe, the world wraps around, connecting both sides.
+This means that all generating algorithms from terrain to climate to people extend around the entire world.
+You won't find weird linear borders between nations on both sides of the map.
+Climates will match up on both sides.
+Rivers should even flow across the edge to the other side.

+**World Shape**.
+Cosmopoeia offers the ability to generate spherical worlds.
+While you include the arguments `--world-shape sphere` in the command line, the generated tiles (see below) will increase in visual size towards the poles on a rectangular map.
+However, they are actually closer to the size of the other tiles.
+This overcomes the distortion caused by projecting the map onto a rectangular surface.
+In addition, other processes which depend on distance, bearing, and land area make use of algorithms defined for a sphere instead of a flat map.

 # How It Works

 Cosmopoeia was inspired by a number of tools which generate worlds for the internet.
 The biggest inspiration is a tool called [Fantasy Map Generator](https://azgaar.github.io/Fantasy-Map-Generator/) created by Azgaar ([Github site here](https://github.com/Azgaar/Fantasy-Map-Generator)).
 That itself was inspired by several other tools and experiments by [Martin O'Leary (link broken)](https://mewo2.com/notes/terrain) , [Amit Patel](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation), and [Scott Turner](https://heredragonsabound.blogspot.com/).